jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 because it is a toy,
 we *are* interested in playing with the techniques the JVM has for efficient implementation of dynamic languages.
-That support revolves around the "dynamic call site" and the ``invokedynamic`` instruction.
+That support revolves around the dynamic call site concept and the ``invokedynamic`` instruction.
-We don't actually (yet) have to generate ``invokedynamic`` opcodes: we can study the elements by attaching a call site to each AST node, and using it first in the ``BinOp`` node type, by invoking its target.
+We don't actually (yet) have to generate ``invokedynamic`` opcodes: we can study the elements by attaching a call site to each AST node.
+We'll use it first in the ``BinOp`` node type, by invoking its target.
-The JVM will not optimise these, as it would were they used in an ``invokedynamic`` instruction, but that doesn't matter for now.
+The JVM will not optimise these, as it would were they used in an ``invokedynamic`` instruction, but that doesn't matter: we're learning the elements to  use in generated code.

 In a real program,
 any given expression is likely to be evaluated many times, for different values, and in a dynamic language, for different types.
-(We seldom care about speed otherwise.)
+(We seldom care about speed in code run only once.)
 It is commonly observed that,
 even in dynamic languages,
 code is executed many times in succession with the *same* types,